2020 Atlantic hurricane season: Hurricane Teddy

+A tropical wave emerged from the west coast of Africa on September 10, leading to the formation of a tropical depression two days later.
+On September 14 it intensified into Tropical Storm Teddy, which continued to strengthen while moving across the Atlantic Ocean.
+Teddy became a hurricane on September 16, and two days later it reached its peak intensity with maximum sustained winds of 140 mph and a minimum barometric pressure of 945 mbar.
+Teddy weakened due to an eyewall replacement cycle and increased wind shear.
+The cyclone passed about 230 mi east of Bermuda on September 21 as it turned north-northeastward.
+Teddy interacted with an approaching trough, causing the hurricane to re-intensify and become more asymmetric.
+The hurricane became an extratropical cyclone on September 23, and soon after moved ashore Atlantic Canada near Ecum Secum, Nova Scotia, with sustained winds of 65 mph.
+The system was eventually absorbed by a larger non-tropical low early on September 24 near eastern Labrador.

-The hurricane generated large ocean swells which spread along much of the U.S. Atlantic coast and from the northern Caribbean to Bermuda.
-Two people drowned in Puerto Rico due to rip currents generated by these swells on September 18, as did a swimmer in New Jersey.
+Hurricane Teddy generated large ocean swells which spread along much of the U.S. Atlantic coast and from the northern Caribbean to Bermuda, killing three people.
 Abnormally high tides also caused coastal flooding in Charleston, South Carolina, and the Outer Banks of North Carolina.
-In the latter, waves swept away some sand dunes and pushed sand onto roadways.
 About 220 households lost power in Bermuda.
-Otherwise, impact was mainly limited to sand being deposited on roadways on the island's south coasts.
 The extratropical remnants of Teddy generated wind gusts up to 90 mph in Nova Scotia.
 Approximately 18,000 customers throughout the Atlantic Canada region lost electricity.
 There were also isolated reports of minor flooding.
 Damage from Teddy in all areas impacted totaled roughly $35 million.